Is my family suitable for a buddy dog

 • must not have an extreme fear of dog

-If you apply in 2024, Guide Dogs will now offer to cover the cost of all non-routine vet bills throughout your buddy dog partnership (you’ll still be responsible for routine vet care such as preventative flea and worm treatments)
+Guide Dogs is currently offering to cover the costs of non-routine vet bills for those who need it.
+However, you would still be responsible for routine vet care, such as preventative flea and worm treatments.

 Looking after a buddy dog